 Single-blind peer review.
 This journal follows a single-blind reviewing procedure.
 Self-identifying citations and references in the article text should be avoided.

 A separate title page, Containing title, all author's names affiliations, email, and contact information of the corresponding author.
 Any acknowledgments, disclosures, or funding information should also be included on this page.

 The title page should include:

-Manuscripts should include 100-300 word abstract.
-It should be informative and not only indicate the general scope of the article but also state the main result obtained and conclusions drawn.
+Manuscripts should include a 100-300 word abstract.
+It should be informative and not only indicate the general scope of the article but also state the main result obtained and conclusions are drawn.
 As the abstract is not part of the text it should be complete in itself.